chris-newton/todo-list/README.md

 # todo-list
-Just your classic buggy todo list app but at least it looks nice
+Just your classic buggy todo list app but hey at least it looks nice